tonyroberts/hawundasmart/README.md

 ## Credits

-This project is a fork of https://github.com/ob0t/hawundasmart.
+This project was originally a fork of https://github.com/ob0t/hawundasmart.